-----BEGIN PGP SIGNED MESSAGE-----

 h) Abusive Content

-i) Vulnerable
+i) Vulnerable assets

 The level of support offered by CERT.PT depends on the type, severity and scope of the ongoing incident and available resources.
 In regular circumstances CERT.PT tries to give an initial answer within one business day.